treadie/docker-arachni/README.md

 The default sqlite deployment has many limitations as described on the arachni webui landing page.
 This image has been preconfigured to used postgres as the dateabase to overcome these limitations.

 ## versions
-`treadie/arachni:latest` - arachni framework v1.4 & webui v0.5.10
+`treadie/arachni:latest` - arachni framework v1.5.1 & webui v0.5.12
 `treadie/arachni:1.4-0.5.10` - arachni framework v1.4 & webui v0.5.10
-`treadie/arachni:Nightly` - arachni nightly build (currently only built when required)

 ## How